Nitestack/dotfiles/README.md

 - **WezTerm Configuration**: Integrated Neovim workflow for a seamless terminal and text editing setup.

-- **Visual Studio Code Configuration**: Settings and extensions for an optimized development environment.

 - **Oh My Posh Configuration (with WSL)**: Customized prompt for a visually appealing and informative shell experience.

 - **Fastfetch Configuration (with WSL)**: Customized settings for efficient system information display.